Skip to content

 Since 1927, when Edgewood College was first established, the Sinsinawa Dominican Sisters have vigorously pursued efforts to preserve the mounds across campus.
 Today, we continue this tradition by using best practices when caring for the mounds and engaging the local community in preservation efforts.

-On October 8, 2018, Edgewood College administration created an important Land Recognition Statement acknowledging that the 55 acres of the Edgewood Campus exists on our local first Nation's land, the Ho-Chunk.
-This celebration and ceremony invited in the local Indigenous community, including many from the Ho-Chunk community, formally enacting the Land Recognition Statement and celebrating the accomplishments of the Indigenous People of Wisconsin.
+Enacted on October 8, 2018, the administration at Edgewood College created an important Land Recognition Statement acknowledging that the 55 acres of the Edgewood Campus exists on our local first Nation’s land, the Ho-Chunk.
+This celebration invited in the local Indigenous community, including many from the Ho-Chunk community, formally enacting the Land Recognition Statement and celebrating the accomplishments of the Indigenous People of Wisconsin.

 We recognize the sacred land upon which Edgewood College exists.
 Our Dominican heritage, educational mission, and core values call us to be stewards of this land and the Native mounds located throughout our campus.
 We respectfully acknowledge our local First Nation, the Ho-Chunk, and the additional 11 Indigenous Nations of Wisconsin that have shaped our state’s history and our local community.